 The series has garnered a rating of 97% score on Rotten Tomatoes receiving praise from critics: “With the authenticity of culture and place and strong performances throughout, Queen Sugar rises above melodrama in this alluring, unhurried and powerful portrait of a fractious black American family.”
-Metacritic, which uses a subjective average, allocated the season a score of 75 out of 100. representing what the website believes to be “usually positive reviews.”
-Apart from these sites, it has been rated 7.5/10 and 7.1/10 on IMDb and TV.com, respectively.
+The series has also been praised for having almost entirely female directors at the helm.
+Moreover, it has been pointed out that despite having a black family at the center of the show, it deals with a lot of universal issues like class, culture, and gender.
+These themes go hand in hand with various issues pertinent to African Americans like racial profiling and the inheritance of chattel slavery.

 Other cast members include Kofi Siriboe as Ralph Angel Bordelon, the youngest of all the Bordelon children.
 Tina Lifford as Violet Bordelon; she is Ernest’s younger sister.
 Omar Dorsey as Hollingsworth “Hollywood” Desonier; he’s a supporter of the Bordelon family.
 Dondre Whitfield as Remy Newell, who was a pal and confidante to Ernest who soon becomes of great help to Ernest’s children.
 Bianca Lawson as Darla who plays the role of a recuperating drug addict; she is Ralph Angel’s ex-girlfriend and Blue’s mum.
 Nicholas L. Ashe comes in as Micah West.
 Ethan Hutchison as Blue Bordelon.
 Henry G. Sanders as Prosper Denton, a lifetime companion to Ernest and fellow farmer.
 Timon Kyle Durrett as Davis West, Charley’s attractive-husband and a celebrity basketball player.
 Greg Vaughan as Calvin, a wedded police officer and Nova’s longtime clandestine lover and Marycarmen Lopez as Reyna Velez, Blue’s primary school teacher.